-- 265.193(g)(3) (C) The owner or operator of a tank system, for which a variance from secondary containment had been granted in accordance with the requirements of Section 11(d)(vii)(A) of this Chapter, at which a release of hazardous waste has occurred from the primary tank system but has not migrated beyond the zone of engineering control (as established in the variance), must: - ...(i) (I) Comply with the requirements of Section 11(g) of this Chapter, except Section 11(g) (iv); and - ...(ii) (II) Decontaminate or remove contaminated soil to the extent necessary to: - \dots (ii)(A) (1.)
-Enable the tank system, for which the variance was granted, to resume operation with the capability for the detection of and response to releases at least equivalent to the capability it had prior to the release, and - \dots (ii)(B) (2.)
-Prevent the migration of hazardous waste or hazardous constituents to ground water or surface water; and - ...(iii) (III) If contaminated soil cannot be removed or decontaminated in accordance with Section 11(d)(vii)(C)(II) of this Chapter, comply with the requirements of Section 11(h)(ii) of this Chapter; - 265.193(g)(4) (D) The owner or operator of a tank system, for which a variance from secondary containment had been granted in accordance with the requirements of Section 11(d)(vii)(A) of this Chapter, at which a release of hazardous waste has occurred from the primary tank system and has migrated beyond the zone of engineering control (as established in the variance), must: - ...(i) (I) Comply with the requirements of sections 11(q)(i), (iii), (iii) and (iv) of this Chapter; and - ...(ii) (II) Prevent the migration of hazardous waste or hazardous constituents to ground water or surface water, if possible, and decontaminate or remove contaminated soil.
-If contaminated soil cannot be decontaminated or removed, or if ground water has been contaminated, the owner or operator must comply with the requirements of Section 11(h)(ii) of this Chapter; - ...(iii) (III) If repairing, replacing, or reinstalling the tank system, provide secondary containment in accordance with the requirements of sections 11(d)(i) through (vi) of this Chapter or reapply for a variance from secondary containment and meet the requirements for new tank systems in Section 11(c) of this Chapter if the tank system is replaced.
-The owner or operator must comply with these requirements even if contaminated soil can be decontaminated or removed, and ground water or surface water has not been contaminated. - 265.193(h) (viii)The following procedures must be followed in order to request a variance from secondary containment: - 265.193(h)(1) (A) The Director must be notified in writing by the owner or operator that he or she intends to conduct and submit a demonstration for a variance from secondary containment as allowed in Section 11(d)(vii) of this Chapter according to the following schedule: - \dots (I) For existing tank systems, at least twenty-four (24) months prior to the date that secondary containment must be provided in accordance with Section 11(d)(i) of this Chapter; and
+...(i) (I) Comply with the requirements of Section 11(g) of this Chapter, except Section 11(g)(iv); and

+...(ii) (II) Decontaminate or remove contaminated soil to the extent necessary to:

+...(ii)(A) (1.)
+Enable the tank system, for which the variance was granted, to resume operation with the capability for the detection of and response to releases at least equivalent to the capability it had prior to the release, and

+...(ii)(B) (2.)
+Prevent the migration of hazardous waste or hazardous constituents to ground water or surface water; and

+...(iii) (III) If contaminated soil cannot be removed or decontaminated in accordance with Section 11(d)(vii)(C)(II) of this Chapter, comply with the requirements of Section 11(h)(ii) of this Chapter;

+265.193(g)(4) (D) The owner or operator of a tank system, for which a variance from secondary containment had been granted in accordance with the requirements of Section 11(d)(vii)(A) of this Chapter, at which a release of hazardous waste has occurred from the primary tank system and has migrated beyond the zone of engineering control (as established in the variance), must:

+(I) Comply with the requirements of sections 11(g)(i), (ii), (iii) and (iv) of this Chapter; and

+(II) Prevent the migration of hazardous waste or hazardous constituents to ground water or surface water, if possible, and decontaminate or remove contaminated soil.
+If contaminated soil cannot be decontaminated or removed, or if ground water has been contaminated, the owner or operator must comply with the requirements of Section 11(h)(ii) of this Chapter;

+...(iii) (III) If repairing, replacing, or reinstalling the tank system, provide secondary containment in accordance with the requirements of sections 11(d)(i) through (vi) of this Chapter or reapply for a variance from secondary containment and meet the requirements for new tank systems in Section 11(c) of this Chapter if the tank system is replaced.
+The owner or operator must comply with these requirements even if contaminated soil can be decontaminated or removed, and ground water or surface water has not been contaminated.

+265.193(h) (viii)The following procedures must be followed in order to request a variance from secondary containment:

+265.193(h)(1) (A) The Director must be notified in writing by the owner or operator that he or she intends to conduct and submit a demonstration for a variance from secondary containment as allowed in Section 11(d)(vii) of this Chapter according to the following schedule:

+(I) For existing tank systems, at least twenty-four (24) months prior to the date that secondary containment must be provided in accordance with Section 11(d)(i) of this Chapter; and